-(4) The holder of a volunteer's certificate issued pursuant to this section is subject to the immunity provisions in section 2305.234 of the Revised Code.
+(4) The holder of a volunteer's certificate issued pursuant to this section is subject to the immunity provisions regarding the provision of services to indigent and uninsured persons in section 2305.234 of the Revised Code.

 (F) The board shall adopt rules in accordance with Chapter 119. of the Revised Code to administer and enforce this section.

-(G) Within ninety days after the effective date of this amendment, the state dental board shall make available through the board's website the application form for a volunteer's certificate under this section, a description of the application process, and a list of all items that are required by division (C) of this section to be submitted with the application.
+(G) The state dental board shall make available through the board's web site the application form for a volunteer's certificate under this section, a description of the application process, and a list of all items that are required by division (C) of this section to be submitted with the application.

 Effective Date: 04-13-2004; 04-07-2005